asoroosh/xDF/README.md

 # Effective Degrees of Freedom of the Pearson's Correlation Coefficient under Serial Correlation

+## Highlights
+* Autocorrelation biases the standard error of Pearson's correlation and breaks the variance-stabilising property of Fisher's transformation.
+* Severity of resting state fMRI autocorrelation varies systematically with region of interest size, and is heterogeneous over subjects.
+* Commonly used methods (see Aux directory) to adjust correlation standard errors are themselves biased when true correlation is non-zero due to a confounding effect.
+* We propose a “xDF” method to provide accurate estimates of the variance of Pearson’s correlation -- before or after Fisher’s transformation -- that considers auto-correlation of each time series as well as instantaneous and lagged cross-correlation.
+* Accounting for the autocorrelation in resting-state functional connectivity considerably alters the graph theoretical description of human connectome.

 ## Table of contents
 * [Introduction](#introduction)
 * [Configurations](#Configurations)